MauriceElliott/LodgeCausewaySDA/LodgeCausewaySDA/Assets/images/README.md

 ## Copyright Notice

-Ensure all images used have proper licensing and attribution if required.
+Ensure all images used have proper licensing and attribution if required for the Lodge Causeway website.